aristanetworks/avd-workshops/workshops/cicd-basics.md

 pre-commit install
 ```

-We will leverage pre-commit in our local development workflow and within the pipeline. pre-commit works by running automated checks on Git repositories manually or whenever a git commit is run.
+We will leverage pre-commit in our local development workflow and within the pipeline. pre-commit works by running automated checks on Git repositories manually or whenever a Git commit is run.
 For example, if we wanted all of our YAML files to have a similar structure or follow specific guidelines, we could use a pre-commit "check-yaml" hook.
 Please note this is just a sample of what pre-commit can do.
 For a list of hooks, check out their official [list](https://pre-commit.com/hooks.html).
 The code block below references the pre-commit configuration file used in our repository.

 In pre-commit, we define our jobs under a `repos` key.
 This first repo step points to the built-in hooks provided by the pre-commit team.
-Please note, you can use hooks from other organizations.
+Please note you can use hooks from other organizations.
 In our case, the checks are fairly simplistic.
 The first hook checks to ensure our files have no trailing whitespace.
-The next hook, `end-of-file-fixer`, ensures every file is empty or ends with one newline.
+The next hook, `end-of-file-fixer`, ensures every file is empty or ends with one new line.
 Next, the check YAML hook validates any YAML file in our repository can be loaded as valid YAML syntax.
 Below is our workflow example leveraging the pre-commit action.
 This action will read the `.pre-commit-config.yaml` file in the root of our repository.
-The `files` key is used to only check files within specific directories.
+The `files` key only checks files within specific directories.

 ```yaml
 # .pre-commit-config.yaml